DavidWalker-hub/art-gallery/README.md

 # art-gallery
 Technical challenge for openKit

-This Project was created using Vite.
+This React project was created using Vite and connected to supabase for the backend.

 To get started go to the project directory and run